Avicity7/pyhelp/loops/for/README.md

 ### Progressing using `range()`

-Imagine this scenario: you'd want Python to count all the way up to 100.
+Imagine this scenario: you'd want Python to count up to 100.
 Would you do this?

 ```python
 print(1)